Metin Sitti: Research Focus

 Second, there is the Mobile Millirobots thrust where the robots are often down to 1 mm in size.
-Metin Sitti and his team look at insects, lizards, jellyfish, and many other small-scale organisms and try to understand the animal´s locomotion principles and apply that knowledge to create robots at the small scale.
+Metin Sitti and his team look at insects, lizards, jellyfish, and many other small-scale organisms and try to understand the animal's locomotion principles and apply that knowledge to create robots at the small scale.
 There are also inventions such as a soft capsule robot, which looks much like a pill.
 One day, a patient could be able to swallow this capsule and it could take samples of a tumor inside the stomach.
 One of the main breakthroughs in this thrust area is a soft millirobot named Wormmate that is able to achieve seven different locomotions at the same time in multiple terrains (solid ground, water, water surface) inspired by soft-bodied small organisms.
 Sitti and his team are currently working on using this and other tiny robots to one day navigate through unprecedented and hard-to-reach regions inside the body under ultrasound or x-ray medical imaging for minimally invasive medical operations.
 This robotic breakthrough was published in Nature in 2018 and made the headlines all across the world.

 Third, there is the Mobile Microrobots thrust, which Metin Sitti hopes will one day be a standard in healthcare or biotechnology.
 Microrobots, through their miniature size at a sub-millimeter scale (they are less than 1mm in all dimensions), could one day be able to access enclosed spaces such as microcapillaries inside a human body.
-They could travel through the body´s fluids and directly interact with a tumor.
+They could travel through the body's fluids and directly interact with a tumor.
 Untethered mobile microrobots might enable many new applications, such as minimally invasive diagnosis and treatment inside the human body.

 Soft milli- and microrobots such as those Metin Sitti and his team are developing hold huge potential and could one day have a radical impact on medicine.
 The scientists are working towards developing wireless tiny machines that in the near future will perhaps be able to access difficult-to-reach regions inside the body.
-As semi-implantable medical devices that are shape-programmable and built from biocompatible magnetic soft materials, these technologies would remain inside a patients’ body for a long time, enabling minimally or non-invasive diagnostic and therapeutic interventions.
+As semi-implantable medical devices that are shape-programmable and built from biocompatible magnetic soft materials, these technologies would remain inside a patient's body for a long time, enabling minimally or non-invasive diagnostic and therapeutic interventions.